rust-dsa/rust-dsa.github.io/src/complexity/time_complexity.md

     *f(n)=ΩCg(n)    [n=number of input's]*

-That means , at larger valuesof n , the lower bound of f(n) and g(n) , there exists positive constants c and n0 ,such that
+That means , at larger values of n , the lower bound of f(n) and g(n) , there exists positive constants c and n0 ,such that

 *0<=Cg(n)<=f(n)     for all n >=n0*

-Hence , f provieds lower bound.
+Hence , f provides lower bound.

 3) Theta [Θ]:-